 - Beat the egg whites at low speed for 2 minutes, add the cream of tartar if using and increase speed to medium-low and beat until foamy.
 Gradually add 1/4 cup sugar while beating for another 30 seconds then turn speed to medium-high and beat until almost soft peaks forms.

 - Using the whisk, fold in the meringue into the cream cheese mixture in three parts until well combined.

 - Pour the batter into the lined pan.
-Tap the pan on the kitchen or table top to remove the bubbles.
+Tap the pan on the kitchen or tabletop to remove the bubbles.
 Place the pan into the water bath and bake at 200°C for 15 minutes, lower the temperature to 150°C and bake for another 15 minutes.
-Turn off the oven and leave the pan in water bath inside with door closed for another 30 minutes then another 10 minutes with door open.
+Turn off the oven and leave the pan in the water bath inside with the door closed for another 30 minutes then another 10 minutes with door open.